 PRESENTER: Thumbs down to the stock, Amanda.
 It's going to go to zero.

-ANN-MARIE MACDONALD: And we often seed our own opinions to them because, well, they're experts, so they know better, don't they?
+ANN-MARIE MACDONALD: And we often cede our own opinions to them because, well, they're experts, so they know better, don't they?
 In the 2008 stock meltdown, we discovered that our most important experts, our financial gurus, didn't know much at all.
 And no expert predicted the recent Middle East revolution, though everyone had plenty to say afterwards.

 [INTERPOSING BROADCAST VOICES]

 So what about all the other experts out there?
 Should we listen to them?
 Does having expertise mean you make better decisions and better predictions than regular people?
-Or are they just part of the new cult, an ever-growing expert industry that's become our new religion?
+Or are they just part of a new cult, an ever-growing expert industry that's become our new religion?

 DAN GARDNER: The average expert is about as accurate as a chimpanzee throwing a dart.